using the IBIS Smart-binder

-It is essential that no sheet can mistakenly end up in the wrong paper resulting in one student with a page missing and another with an additional incorrect page - not the best start for a successful exam result for those individuals!
+It is essential that no sheet can mistakenly end up in the wrong examination booklet resulting in one student with a page missing and another with an additional incorrect page - not the best start for a successful exam result for those individuals!

 For this reason the Smart-binder has a fully integrated sheet detection and tracking system (using a bar code printed on each sheet) to ensure the integrity of each finished booklet.
 If there is any risk that a booklet could have incorrect pages, or the correct pages in the wrong sequence, then it is automatically rejected.